RecreationalGarbage/SGAM/README.md

 Version 1.03

-If you have advgam installed, you should use [SGAM Advanced](https://github.com/RecreationalGarbage/SGAM/tree/advanced) instead,
+If you have [GAMADV-XTD3](https://github.com/taers232c/GAMADV-XTD3)installed, you should use [SGAM Advanced](https://github.com/RecreationalGarbage/SGAM/tree/advanced) instead.